 Third, start looking around at college websites and reviewing college-guides, such as The Newman Guide, if going to a Catholic college/university is important to you.
 You should also come up with a list of things you “need” at college (location, major, price, etc), a list of things you “want” at college (certain extra-curricular activities, free laundry, wi-fi, etc), and a list of things you “don’t want” at college (intervisitation, anti-Catholic clubs/groups/speakers, cement wall dorm rooms, etc).
 Then, once you come up with your lists, call around and talk with Admissions Directors/Counselors at different schools to see what they say about all of these things.
 At that point, you could probably cross off a couple of your top schools, based on the answers you received.
 Then, once you have it down to two or three colleges, plan to make a campus visit during the fall semester of senior year.

-For Christendom, the admissions committee is looking for a number of things in order to accept you.
-They are looking for SAT scores of 1650 or above or ACT scores of 24 or above (they do make exceptions, but that is their standard); they want to see well-written and thought-out essays; high school transcripts are important to them and they hope to see a GPA of 3.0 or above; and lastly, they want to see two letters of recommendation – one personal, the other academic.
+For Christendom, the admissions committee is looking for a number of things in order to accept you: They want to see good SAT or ACT scores; they want to see well-written and thought-out essays; high school transcripts are important to them and they hope to see a GPA of 3.0 or above; and lastly, they want to see two letters of recommendation – one personal, the other academic.
 The academic letter of recommendation should be written by someone other than a parent (even if the parent is the main homeschooling teacher), if at all possible.

 I see you have an Early Action Deadline.
 Do I need to wait until December 1 to apply, or can I apply earlier than that?
 Also, when will I hear back from you about the Admissions Committee's decision?